- Department Overview

 Internship opportunities with national labs

 Are you interested in an internship with a national lab or the Department of Energy?
-If so, you should enroll using one of the following websites:
+If so, you should enroll using the following website or check with your advisor:

 Once you have signed up, your info will be placed into a database searchable by all national labs and the DOE, including Oak Ridge National Lab, Sandia National Lab, Argonne National Lab, Lawrence Livermore National Lab and Pacific Northwest National Lab.